Tomin1/open-new-posts-on-tabs/README.md

     You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-All files that are not explictly marked as GPLv3 are still licensed under GPLv3.
+All files that are not explicitly marked as GPLv3 are still licensed under GPLv3.